psv-plugins-archive/fuckpsse/README.md

 # Releases:

+THIS PLUGIN IS ONLY USEFUL FOR DEVELOPERS AND THOSE WHO WANT TO MOD PSM GAMES~
+INSTALLING THIS PLUGIN WILL MAKE PSM GAMES UNPLAYABLE (RED SCREEN) UNTIL IT IS REMOVED
+AS THIS PLUGIN INJECTS A DUMPER OVER THE GAMES MAIN EXECUTABLE

 # v1.1:
 + Moved dump folder to ux0:PSM/TitleID/RW/Temp instead of ux0:PSM/TitleID/RW/Documents/Application (This acturally improves compadibility for some reason)
 + Improved memory usage in the dumper itself, - improved directory walking and copy method can now handle larger files.